okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 - He _gave_ _her_ the _letter_ (letter = direct object, her = indirect object).

+### Perfect and Imperfect verbs

+By their different applications of timing and aspect, past perfect and imperfect verb phrases are used to show the varying ways that actions occurred in the past.

+The imperfect tense is used to describe a completed event that occurred over a period of time or an event that occurred within an event.
+The perfect tense is used to show a brief action completed at a single point in time or to show which of two events occurred before the other.

+- Simple past tense -- I swam/we swam
+- Imperfect tense -- I was swimming/we were swimming
+- Perfect past tense --I had swum/ we had swum
+- Past perfect continuous -- I had been swimming/they had been swimming

 ### Compound Subjects

 More than one actor.